makeabilitylab/physcomp/esp32/index.md

 ### Important notes

 - The ESP32 runs on **3.3V power and logic**, and unless otherwise specified, GPIO pins are not 5V safe!
+The **BAT** pin should generally not be used directly as the Huzzah32 has a JST connection for the LiPoly battery.
+You should most definitely not hook up a 9V connection here.
 - There are **21 GPIO pins**; however, on the Huzzah32, pins 34 (A2), 39 (A3), 36 (A4) are not output-capable and thus should only be used for input.
 So, **18 GPIO pins** in total.
 Be forewarned: the pins are in a strange order, so read the diagram carefully.
 - **PWM** is possible on all 18 GPIO pins
 - **14 of the 21 GPIO pins** can be used **analog input pins**; however, A13 is not exposed.
 It's used for measuring the voltage on the LiPoly battery via a voltage divider.
 When reading in the battery level using `analogRead(A13)`, make sure to multiply by 2 to get correct reading.
 Here's an initial program to read and print out the battery level to Serial ([link](https://github.com/makeabilitylab/arduino/blob/master/ESP32/BatteryLevel/BatteryLevel.ino))